indigo-dc/flaat/README.md

 ```

 - `get_userinfo.py` is a commandline application for testing.
 It uses
-  FLAAT in a similar way as `example.py`
+  FLAAT in a similar way as the examples
 Examples:
 ```
 ./get_userinfo.py `oidc-token indigo-iam`